tding1/CDFI/README.md

 $ python test.py --gpu_id 0
 ~~~

 By default, it will load our pre-trained model  `checkpoints/CDFI_adacof.pth`.
-It will print the quatitative results on both Middlebury and UCF101-DVF, and the interpolated images will be saved under `test_output/cdfi_adacof/`.
+It will print the quantitative results on both Middlebury and UCF101-DVF, and the interpolated images will be saved under `test_output/cdfi_adacof/`.

 ### Test the compressed AdaCoF